-- "Level of Competition" is defined as varsity, junior varsity, freshman or other. - A "quarter" is counted towards participation once an athlete has been involved in at least six (6) plays in any one quarter. - A "one week period" is defined as a period of time where a minimum of five days (24 hour periods) of rest or practice are scheduled between athletic contests except when games are postponed. - A "play" is defined as any offensive, defensive or special team's participation during a scheduled contest.
+- "Level of Competition" is defined as varsity, junior varsity, freshman or other. - A "quarter" is counted towards participation once an athlete has been involved in at least six (6) plays in any one quarter. - A "one competition week period" is defined as a period of time during any week that includes a successive block of freshman, varsity and JV games and starts at the beginning of the freshman game and concludes with the completion of the JV game.
+Note: The "bye week" starts on a Sunday and a Monday JV game cannot be played during the bye week. - A "play" is defined as any offensive, defensive or special team's participation during a scheduled contest.